EV charging infrastructure and bay enforcement

 Accessibility

-The Accessible standards specification - PAS 1899 published by BSI in 2022.
-This open-access standard helps ensure EV charging points are accessible; height of chargepoints for wheelchair users, the weight of charging cables and the positioning of chargepoints relative to parking bays etc. See recorded webinar on PAS18199 .
+The Accessible standards specification - PAS 1899 published by BSI in 2022 requires that EV charging points are accessible; height of chargepoints for wheelchair users, the weight of charging cables and the positioning of chargepoints relative to parking bays etc. See recorded webinar on PAS1899 .

-The BPA continues to stress that all EV chargepoints should be accessible and has developed the new accreditation to help people with accessibility needs to identify car parks and facilities, including accessible EV chargepoints called Park Access.
+The BPA continues to stress that all EV chargepoints should be accessible and has developed an accreditation to help people with accessibility needs to identify car parks and facilities, including accessible EV chargepoints called Park Access.

 Fire safety